-How to Structure Your Answer
+How to answer

 As with any interview question, you’ll want to have a strategy for organizing your response.
 The tried-and-true way to structure your answer is with a simple story arc.
 “The best interview stories have a clear starting point, a high point, a low point, and a definitive ending,” says Timothy Thomas, an executive coach at Coaching Technology Group.
 “It’s important to have a story that has both a high and low point because you can use the contrast to give your story some stakes—something that was at risk.”

 Say you’re applying for a sales manager role.
 You may want to show off your grit and competitive side and cite a recent, quantifiable example.
 Here’s how you might use the STAR method to talk about your achievement:

 Situation: “My greatest accomplishment was when I helped the street lighting company I worked for convince the small town of Bend, Oregon to convert antiquated street lighting to energy-efficient LED bulbs.”

 Task: “My role was created to promote and sell the energy-efficient bulbs, while touting the long-term advantage of reduced energy costs.
-As this was a new role, I had to develop a way to educate city light officials on the value of our energy-efficient bulbs.
-This was challenging since our products had an expensive up-front cost compared to less efficient lighting options.”
+As this was a new role, I had to develop a way to educate city officials on the value of our energy-efficient bulbs.
+This was challenging since our products had an high up-front cost compared to less efficient lighting options.”

 Action: “I created an information packet and held local community events aimed at city officials and the tax-paying public.
 There, I was able to demo the company product, answer questions, and evangelize the value of LED bulbs for the long term.
 I was able to reach a wide variety of community members with these events, and in this small town, it was crucial to have the public on board.”

 Result: “I not only reached my first-year sales goal of $100,000 with this sale, but I was also able to help us land another contract in a neighboring city that was interested in energy efficiencies.
 Plus, the community-focused communication strategy garnered attention from the national media.
-And I’m proud to say I got a promotion within one year to Senior Sales Representative.”
+And I’m proud to say I got a promotion within a year to Senior Sales Representative.”

-Task: “As a senior member of the team, I was tasked with being both the content strategist and the overall project manager.
-Our team was lean but expected to deliver big results as our little agency was being crowded out by bigger agencies in our market.
+“My greatest accomplishment was when I was a content leader at a local design agency.
+I was part of a small team assigned to redesigning the agency website in hopes of attracting new regional clients.
+As a senior member of the team, I was tasked with being both the content strategist and the overall project manager.
+Our team was small but needed to deliver big results as our little agency was being crowded out by bigger agencies in our market.

-Action: “I spearheaded the process for the website redesign by having clear creative milestones and regular check-ins with the agency owners.
-From the first kickoff where I organized a fun brainstorm to identify our unique positioning, to weekly meetings where we gave each other direct and actionable feedback, I was able to engage other team members in a way that made everyone feel valued and motivated.
-I even sat alongside my design counterparts to make edits right to their files, building up camaraderie as well as ensuring efficiency.”
+“To stay on track, I set up clear creative milestones and regular check-ins with the agency owners.
+From the first kickoff where I organized a fun brainstorm to identify our unique positioning to weekly meetings where we gave each other direct and actionable feedback, I was able to engage other team members in a way that made everyone feel valued and motivated.
+I even sat alongside my design counterparts to make edits right to their files, building up camaraderie as well as ensuring efficiency.

-Result: “Our team completed the redesign on schedule, and with the help of our marketing squad, we were able to see an increase in site traffic within two weeks.
+“Our team completed the redesign on schedule, and with the help of our marketing squad, we were able to see an increase in site traffic within two weeks.
 We landed two new client pitches within 30 days and secured both of them for long-term campaigns.
 Through trust building and collaboration with every team member, I can proudly say the redesign was a major success.”